Emergency ambulance service in Saigon

 The terminology for paramedics does not yet exist in Vietnam and as such is not a recognised occupation for work permit purposes.
 Instead, a physician and nurse make up the crew in each of the ambulances.
 Some of the nurses are actually certified paramedics from overseas, but are hired under the slightly less authoritative title.
 The rest are fully qualified and licensed nurses from around the world and Vietnam.

-With a fully qualified call centre, unparalleled EMS software, modern ambulances and well-trained professionals, the 9999 system will be a welcome addition to a city growing as rapidly as Saigon.
+With a fully-qualified call center, unparalleled EMS software, modern ambulances and well-trained professionals, the *9999 system will be a welcome addition to a city growing as rapidly as Saigon.
 It’s clever too.
-Based on artificial intelligence within ProQA, each of the six ambulances will be positioned throughout the three districts based on the probability that an incident will happen in the immediate vicinity.
+Based on the artificial intelligence within ProQA, each of the six ambulances will be positioned throughout the three districts based on the probability that an incident will happen in the immediate vicinity.
 This calculation dramatically shortens the response time, which in the United States is benchmarked at eight minutes from the time a call is received to aid arriving on the scene.
 Eight minutes.
-Last I checked it took me that long to clear a single block on Pasteur Street.
+Last I checked it took me that long to clear a single block on Pasteur.
 “There are two hurdles we still need to clear: the dogma that we are better off calling a taxi instead of a helpline, and the unrelenting traffic,” Dr Kot says with the confidence that his team can do so.

-FMP’s emergency 9999 line will soon be available to everybody in the city.
+FMP’s emergency *9999 line will soon be available to everybody in the city.
 For an annual fee, you receive the full coverage and guaranteed priority assistance from professionals.
 In an emergency, you’ll be taken to the nearest hospital or clinic as deemed appropriate by the attending physician.
 Nothing in the system is haphazard; even the number was chosen after focus groups determined which number was easiest to remember.
-While the programme is privatised, the People’s Committee of Ho Chi Minh City has already come through to examine the capabilities of the team and software, expressing a keen interest to advance the as yet untrusted public system.
+While the programme is privatized, the People’s Committee of Ho Chi Minh City has already come through to examine the capabilities of the team and software, expressing a keen interest to advance the as-yet untrusted public system.
 And for so many proven reasons, we’ll all be better off staying out of taxis with our bloodied elbows.